LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 	+ Configure MTU
 	+ Only process the first fragmented packet
 - TODO: in final test, we need to reset DEBUG_ASSERT as 0
+- TODO: Increase MAX_BUFSIZE in helper.h for large value if necessary

 ## Overview